 This model has been transferred to operations at the National Oceanic and Atmospheric Administration.
 It is combined with other models to produce an official ensemble forecast.
 We will continue to provide our forecast here.
-Our press release is here.

 The Gulf of Mexico annual summer hypoxia forecasts are based on average May total nitrogen loads from the Mississippi River basin.
-This year's load estimate, recently released by USGS, is 3990 metric tons per day.
-Based on that estimate, we predict the area of this summer's hypoxic zone to be 12,344 square kilometers (95% credible interval: 4,730 to 19,958).
-This year's meansured extent was 7,920 square kilimeters.
+This year's load estimate, recently released by USGS, is 5,842 metric tons per day.
+Based on that estimate, we predict the area of this summer's hypoxic zone to be 15,520 square kilometers (95% credible interval, 7,955 to 23,086).
+The forecast is close to the 10-year average.

-Our forecast hypoxic volume is 44 km (95% credible interval, 18 to 71 km), below the long term average of 60 km.
-A hypoxic volume goal has not been established.
+Our forecast hypoxic volume is 62 km (95% credible interval, 35 to 88 km), comparable to the long term average of 60 km.